JakubSzark/zig-string/README.md

 1. Fork
 2. Clone
 3. Add Features (Use Zig FMT)
+4. Make a Test
-4. Make Pull Request
+5. Pull Request
-5. Success!
+6. Success!

 # Working Features
 If there are any issues with <b>complexity</b> please <b>open an issue</b>